insuricaine/misc/README.md

 ## Case Study

-For PennApps we will build out a case study and backtest on one event: Hurricane Ike (2008).
-We will pretend it is September 10, 2008 at 1200 UTC; three days before landfall in Texas.
+For PennApps we will build out a case study and backtest on one event: Hurricane Irma (2017).
+We will pretend it is September 8, 2017 at 1200 UTC; three days before landfall in Florida.

 ![ike data](present.png)